Ushers, Lobby Attendants, and Ticket Takers

 • Indoors, Environmentally Controlled — 89% responded “Every day.”

-• Deal With External Customers — 18% responded “Very important.”
+• Deal With External Customers or the Public in General — 18% responded “Very important.”

 • Physical Proximity — 46% responded “Very close (near touching).”